idleberg/sveltekit-wphp/README.md

 ### Scripts

+Listed below are the most important scripts for developers, but there are more to be found in [`package.json`](package.json).

 #### `bootstrap`

 Downloads WordPress and copies required files to the `static` folder.
 This runs automatically right after `pnpm install`.